xl-code/expressconnect/intl.en-US/Getting Started (New Console)/Connect a local IDC to a VPC through a physical connection.md

     The physical connection interface status is **Applying**.

-6. Alibaba Cloud will review your application.
+6. Wait for Alibaba Cloud to review your application.
 Normally, the review will be completed on the next workday.
 When the physical connection interface status becomes **Approved**, click **Pay for Connection** and complete the payment.

     The system automatically allocates you a port and a physical connection ID.